tbensky/selenium-peoplesoft/README.md

 When I first started as my department's scheduler, I would print my final plan on paper, get out a ruler for keeping track, and type each line into PS.
 Usually to the tune of 180 classes or so.
 I know this is crazy, but in large organizations, printing data on one computer to enter into another computer is pretty common.

 At one point a while back, I said "enough."
 A friend who does web-development once showed me a testing tool called "Selenium," so I decided to take a look.
 It even says on their website "Boring web-based administration tasks can (and should) also be automated..."
 This project shows how I use Selenium to read in my CSV and type it into PS for me.
+As long as PS was written for robots to use, let's just let a robot use it then!

 # Selenium